Silent film: Score restorations from 1980 to the present

 Today, a large number of soloists, music ensembles, and orchestras perform traditional and contemporary scores for silent films internationally.
 The legendary theater organist Gaylord Carter continued to perform and record his original silent film scores until shortly before his death in 2000; some of those scores are available on DVD reissues.
 Other purveyors of the traditional approach include organists such as Dennis James and pianists such as Neil Brand, Günter Buchwald, Philip C. Carli, Ben Model, and William P. Perry.
 Other contemporary pianists, such as Stephen Horne and Gabriel Thibaudeau, have often taken a more modern approach to scoring.
+Ben Model in particular advocates in‑era scoring—“keep the sound inside that world so the picture plays the way it should”—rather than contemporary sound palettes.

 Orchestral conductors such as Carl Davis and Robert Israel have written and compiled scores for numerous silent films; many of these have been featured in showings on Turner Classic Movies or have been released on DVD.
 Davis has composed new scores for classic silent dramas such as The Big Parade (1925) and Flesh and the Devil (1927).
 Israel has worked mainly in silent comedy, scoring the films of Harold Lloyd, Buster Keaton, Charley Chase, and others.
 Timothy Brock has restored many of Charlie Chaplin's scores, in addition to composing new scores.

 Contemporary music ensembles are helping to introduce classic silent films to a wider audience through a broad range of musical styles and approaches.
 Some performers create new compositions using traditional musical instruments, while others add electronic sounds, modern harmonies, rhythms, improvisation, and sound design elements to enhance the viewing experience.
 Among the contemporary ensembles in this category are Un Drame Musical Instantané, Alloy Orchestra, Club Foot Orchestra, Silent Orchestra, Mont Alto Motion Picture Orchestra, Minima and the Caspervek Trio, RPM Orchestra.
 Donald Sosin and his wife Joanna Seaton specialize in adding vocals to silent films, particularly where there is onscreen singing that benefits from hearing the actual song being performed.
 Films in this category include Griffith's Lady of the Pavements with Lupe Vélez, Edwin Carewe's Evangeline with Dolores del Río, and Rupert Julian's The Phantom of the Opera with Mary Philbin and Virginia Pearson.